 Canadian Relevance

-While the study authors are not Canadian, and the study was not conducted in Canada, the case covers osteomyelitis, which, when chronic and refractory, is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+While the study authors are not Canadian, and the study was not conducted in Canada, the case covers osteomyelitis, which, when chronic and refractory, is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 This suggests potential relevance for Canadian patients facing similar severe, refractory post-radiation complications.

 Study Limitations